2 Kilted Days in Killarney

 Sneem

 Another quick stop on this journey, driving for 35 more minutes will take you to the town of Sneem, with its distinctive brightly colored buildings adding a vibrant atmosphere to the village.
-Famous for its public sculpture park, you’ll see a collection of artwork by Irish and international artists scattered throughout Sneem which turn the village into an open-air gallery you can explore.
-You’ll also find the Garden of the Senses, designed to stimulate the five senses while providing a peaceful and reflective space for visitors.
+Famous for its public sculpture park, you can search for a collection of artwork by Irish and international artists scattered throughout Sneem which inherently turn the village into an open-air gallery to be explored.
+You can also head to the Garden of the Senses, designed to stimulate the five senses while providing a peaceful and reflective space for visitors.

 Killarney National Park